OpenSky#

 OpenSky flight trajectories#

 Flight path information for commercial flights is available for some regions of the USA and Europe from the crowd-sourced OpenSky Network.
 OpenSky collects data from a large number of users monitoring public air-traffic control information.
-Here we will use a subset of the data that was polled from their REST API at an interval of 1 minute over 4 days (September 5-13, 2016), using the collect_data.py and prepare_data.py.
+Here we will use a subset of the data that was polled from their REST API at an interval of 1 minute over 4 days (September 5-13, 2016), using the collect_data.py and prepare_data.py scripts.
 In general the terms of use for OpenSky data do not allow redistribution, but we have obtained specific permission for distributing the subset of the data used in this project, which is a 200MB Parquet file (1.1GB as the original database).
 If you want more or different data, you can run the scripts yourself, or else you can contact OpenSky asking for a copy of the dataset.

 We’ll only use some of the fields provided by OpenSky, out of: icao24, callsign, origin, time_position, time_velocity, longitude, latitude, altitude, on_ground, velocity, heading, vertical_rate, sensors, timestamp